andreasvc/dutchcoref/README.md

 Annotation workflow
 -------------------
 1. Preprocess, tokenize and parse a text with Alpino to get a directory of parse trees in XML files.
 2. Run coreference resolution on the parse trees:
     `python3 coref.py --fmt=conll2012 /path/to/text/ > text.conll`
     (Forward slashes are required, also on Windows).
 3. Get the latest stable release of [CorefAnnotator](https://github.com/nilsreiter/CorefAnnotator/releases).
-	Run it with `java -jar CorefAnnotator-1.7.3-full.jar`
+    Run it with `java -jar CorefAnnotator-1.9.0-full.jar`
 4. Import the `.conll` file (CoNLL 2012 button under "Import from other formats").
-5. Read the annotation guidelines in this repository
+5. Read the [annotation guidelines](https://github.com/andreasvc/dutchcoref/raw/master/dutchcoref%20annotation%20guidelines.pdf) in this repository
 6. Correct the annotation; save regularly
     (in the .xmi format used by CorefAnnotator)
 7. When done, export to CoNLL 2012 format

 References